Read-The-Question/rtq-review/src/pages/md/papers/reigate-grammar-school--11-plus--maths--2010--sample-paper-1.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-and you CANNOT USE the number1.
+and you CANNOT USE the number $1$.

 $
 \begin{array}{cccccccccccccc}